 Originally called Rosso Sangue (Red Blood), this movie is also known as Zombie 6: Monster Hunter, Horrible, The Grim Reaper 2 and Anthropophagus 2.
 This really has nothing to do with Anthropophagus (well, D’Amoto and Eastman were involved there, too and that movie ends with Eastman’s guts all over the place and this one starts that way), as it’s more of a Halloween ripoff.
 And I don’t mean that as an insult.

-Mikos Stenopolis George Eastman) starts the film as he’s being chased by the Vatican priest (Edmund Purdom, of all people) who created him.
+Mikos Stenopolis (Eastman) starts off being chased by the Vatican priest (Edmund Purdom, of all people) who created him.
 So let’s get this crazy set-up out of the way: a Greek monster who can’t be killed because his blood coagulates very quickly was created by the Roman Catholic church somewhere and when that maniac escaped, he ended up in some small American town that only cares about the game between the Pittsburgh Steelers and the Los Angeles Rams, so I’m just going to assume that they’re in New Castle or Zelienople.

 The chase leads to a fence where Mikos is impaled.
 He makes his way to the front door of the Bennett house, holding his bloody guts as he passes out.
 He’s revived in a local hospital — shades of Haddonfield Memorial — and escapes after murdering a nurse with a drill.
 This being an Italian film, that entire murder appears in great detail.

-The priest — let’s call him Father Loomis, cousin of the other Father Loomis in Prince of Darkness — informs that there’s only one way to kill Mikos: destroy his cerebral mass.
+The priest — let’s call him Father Loomis, cousin of the other Father Loomis in Prince of Darkness — informs the authorities that there’s only one way to kill Mikos: destroy his cerebral mass.

 Synchronicity rears its head when Mr. Bennett, in a hurry to get home and watch Terry Bradshaw thread the needle to Lynn Swann, hits Mikos with his car.
 He just keeps going.
 When he gets home, he’s brusque with his wife and kids.
 Seems that his daughter, Katia, has a spinal condition and must stay in traction.
 All she wants to do is use a compass to continually draw the same drawing over and over again, while her brother Willy is obsessed that the Boogeyman is coming to kill him.
 Guess what, Willy?
 You’re right.